ShipSolver/shipsolver-ui/README.md

 - Sathira Katugaha : sghmk12

+## Get Started:

+Run the following commands on your terminal in the root of this project

+- yarn install
+- yarn run

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).